truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 19. "When he has investigated him and has seen that he is purified from states based on hate, [173] he next investigates him in regard to states based on delusion: 'Are there in this venerable one any states based on delusion such that, with his mind obsessed by those states...he might urge others to act in a way that would lead to their harm and suffering for a long time?'
 As he investigates him, he comes to know: 'There are no such states based on delusion in this venerable one.
 The bodily behaviour and the verbal behaviour of this venerable one are not those of one affected by delusion.
 And the Dhamma that this venerable one teaches is profound...to be experienced by the wise.
 This Dhamma cannot easily be taught by one affected by delusion.'

 20. "When he has investigated him and has seen that he is purified from states based on delusion, then he places faith in him; filled with faith he visits him and pays respect to him; having paid respect to him, he gives ear; when he gives ear, he hears the Dhamma; having heard the Dhamma, he memorises it and examines the meaning of the teachings he has memorised; when he examines their meaning, he gains a reflective acceptance of those teachings; when he has gained a reflective acceptance of those teachings, zeal springs up; when zeal has sprung up, he applies his will; having applied his will, he scrutinises; [^889] having scrutinised, he strives; [^890] resolutely striving, he realises with the body the ultimate truth and sees it by penetrating it with wisdom. [^891] In this way, Bhāradvāja, there is the discovery of truth; in this way one discovers truth; in this way we describe the discovery of truth.
-But as yet there is no final arrival at truth." ${ }^{\prime 892}$
+But as yet there is no final arrival at truth." [^892]

 21. "In that way, Master Gotama, there is the discovery of truth; in that way one discovers truth; in that way we recognise the discovery of truth.
 But in what way, Master Gotama, is there the final arrival at truth?
 In what way does one finally arrive at truth?
 We ask Master Gotama about the final arrival at truth."
 [174]